MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ## User journey of Teams Toolkit

-Teams Toolkit provides features of Teams app development to debug, deploy, and publish.
-It automates manual work and provides great integration of Teams and Azure resources.
+Teams Toolkit automates manual work and provides great integration of Teams and Azure resources.
 The following image shows Teams Toolkit user journey:

 ![Teams Toolkit User Journey](./images/teams-toolkit-user-journey.png)

+The main milestones of this journey are:

+1. Start by creating a new project or trying a sample Teams app.
+    1. Add capabilities or edit manifest file as needed.
+1. Use Microsoft 365 account to build and debug your Teams app.
+1. Use Azure account to provision and deploy your app to cloud.
+    1. Create an app metadata package, if needed.
+1. Publish your app to Teams.

 ## Install Teams Toolkit for Visual Studio Code